 My name is Novak Kaluđerović.
 Kolja [kolya] is my nickname.

-I am a last year PhD student in mathematics and computer science at the LASEC lab of École polytechnique fédérale de Lausanne (EPFL) in Switzerland, under the supervision of Serge Vaudenay.
+I defended my PhD in mathematics and computer science at the LASEC lab of École polytechnique fédérale de Lausanne (EPFL) in Switzerland, under the supervision of Serge Vaudenay.
 I was formerly a member of LACAL where I was supervised by Arjen Lenstra until the lab's closure.

 Previously I was a master and bachelor student of mathematics at Sapienza - Università di Roma, in Italy.

 My main interests lie in secure implementations of cryptographic protocols, side-channel attacks as well as defence from side-channels, and post-quantum cryptographic protocols.
 I am also fond of algebraic and computational number theory, both in the theoretical and implementation domain.
 I am passionate about coding in C, and working on low-level and high-efficiency implementations.
 Further interests include the theory of quantum computing and quantum algorithms.